rshetty1491/testrepo1/README.md

 # testrepo1
-This is the place where i will store HTML code
+This is the place where I will store HTML code